 Once you’re settled in, head out to Backwoods Brewing.
 Its convenient location right across the street makes it the perfect place to grab a bite after traveling.
 Start your vacation off right with a local beer and a delicious meal.
 Their menu is entirely made from scratch, and local ingredients are used when possible.
 Crowd favorites include the unique pizzas and sandwiches, but the menu is vast and has many options!

 Day 2: Relax and Rejuvenate

 There’s nothing better than waking up to a delicious breakfast prepared just for you.
-We make our homemade breakfast every morning to start your day off right.
+You can order in-cabin breakfast service for an extra relaxing start to the day.
+We make our homemade breakfast every morning to power you up right.
 Guest favorites include bagel sandwiches, crème brûlée French toast, and homemade scones.
-If you have a dietary restriction, just tell us during check-in, and we will accommodate you.

 Mid-Morning: Take an Easy Hike